-Most day trips from here fall into one of five categories by distance.
-We have broken them down below so you can mix and match across a week-long stay.
-The comparison table at the bottom gives you all the data in one glance.
+Day trips here fall into four distance bands.
+We've broken them down so you can mix and match across a week, and there's a master comparison table further down with the numbers in one place.

 Under 30 Minutes: Perfect for Mornings or Half-Days